duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

-Because sorting the arguments to a windowed aggregate can be specified with the `OVER` clause, you might wonder if there are any other kinds of holistic aggregates that do not use sorting, or which use an ordering different from the ordering in the `OVER` clause.
+Because sorting the arguments to a windowed aggregate can be specified with the `OVER` clause, you might wonder if there are any other kinds of holistic aggregates that do not use sorting, or which use an ordering different from the one in the `OVER` clause.
 It turns out that there are a number of important statistical functions that turn into holistic aggregates in SQL.
 In particular, here are the statistical holistic aggregates that DuckDB currently supports: